asa-leholland/transcription-testing/README.md

 This repository serves as a short demonstration of steps that could be taken to demonstrate the accuracy of a speech recognition service.

-**Note: The Transcription Testing project only supports the Windows platform at the moment.**
+**Note: The Transcription Testing project only supports the Windows platform at the moment.
+However, the author intends to perform similiar testing using alternate operating systems using the [Oracle VirtualBox](https://www.virtualbox.org/) tool. **

 <!--  -->